sir-dunxalot/ember-google-charts/README.md

 ### Charts

-There are seven types of chart supported out of the box:
+There are eight types of chart supported out of the box:

 - Area Charts
 - Bar Charts